India cuts interest rate more than expected as Rajan 'front-loads'

 Rajan also announced a slew of measures to develop markets, a key objective for the former chief economist of the International Monetary Fund.

-The measures included increasing the current $30 billion limit for foreign investments in government bonds by 1.2 trillion rupees ($18.13 billion) by March 2018 in stages, and allowing overseas funds to buy debt issued by Indian states.
+The measures included increasing the current $30 billion limit for foreign investments in government bonds by 1.2 trillion rupees (12 billion pounds) by March 2018 in stages, and allowing overseas funds to buy debt issued by Indian states.

 "The steady relaxation for foreign investors in government securities is also a big positive for Indian debt market.
 I see a sustainable rally in bonds.
 The stance of RBI is leaning towards dovish side," Killol Pandya, head of fixed income at Peerless Funds Management in Mumbai, said.